janusnic/vagrant_debian_wheezy_rvm/FAQ.md

 *  Debian Stable is much easier to maintain and keep up-to-date than Ubuntu.
 Debian Stable requires only a few occasional and modest updates.
 Complying with best practices is NOT an undue burden.
+*  Software provided in my Debian Stable Vagrant box includes:

+  1. RVM, Ruby, and Rails
+  2. NVM and node.js
+  3. Puppet
+  4. Chef
+  5. Redis server
+  6. SQLite3
+  7. PostgreSQL
 *  As an added bonus, my Vagrant repository on GitHub (https://github.com/jhsu802701/vagrant_debian_wheezy_rvm) includes Bash scripts that consolidate routine multi-step tasks into one step.

-What process do you use to create your Vagrant base boxes?
+### What process do you use to create your Vagrant base boxes?

 I use a tool called Packer to create my Vagrant base boxes.
 The source code I use for creating my Debian base boxes is publicly available at https://github.com/jhsu802701/packer-debian-wheezy-rvm .